-- (5) When a building or place was used for the purpose of unlawfully manufacturing a controlled substance, immediate precursor or controlled substance analog and: - (I) The building or place has not been deemed safe for habitation by a governmental entity; or - (II) All materials or substances involving the controlled substance, immediate precursor or controlled substance analog have not been removed from or remediated on the building or place by an entity certified or licensed to do so within 180 days after the building or place is no longer used for the purpose of unlawfully manufacturing a controlled substance, immediate precursor or controlled substance analog. - (b) "Controlled substance analog" has the meaning ascribed to it in NRS 453.043. - (c) "Immediate precursor" has the meaning ascribed to it in NRS 453.086. - (d) "Nuisance activity" means: - (1) Criminal activity;
+- (a) A "chronic nuisance" exists: - (1) When three or more nuisance activities exist or have occurred during any 90-day period on the property. - (2) When a person associated with the property has engaged in three or more nuisance activities during any 90-day period on the property or within 100 feet of the property. - (3) When the property has been the subject of a search warrant based on probable cause of continuous or repeated violations of chapter 459 of NRS. - (4) When a building or place is used for the purpose of unlawfully selling, serving, storing, keeping, manufacturing, using or giving away a controlled substance, immediate precursor or controlled substance analog. - (5) When a building or place was used for the purpose of unlawfully manufacturing a controlled substance, immediate precursor or controlled substance analog and: - (I) The building or place has not been deemed safe for habitation by a governmental entity; or - (II) All materials or substances involving the controlled substance, immediate precursor or controlled substance analog have not been removed from or remediated on the building or place by an entity certified or licensed to do so within 180 days after the building or place is no longer used for the purpose of unlawfully manufacturing a controlled substance, immediate precursor or controlled substance analog. - (b) "Commercial real estate" has the meaning ascribed to it in NRS 645.8711. - (c) "Controlled substance analog" has the meaning ascribed to it in NRS 453.043. - 43 (d) "Immediate precursor" has the meaning ascribed to it in 44 NRS 453.086. - (e) "Nuisance activity" means:

+(1) Criminal activity;